 In chapter Risk Management of the management board report, the management board describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations and the supervisory board reflects on this.
-As part of our audit, we have gained insights into the Fund and its business environment, and assessed the design and implementation of the Fund's risk management in relation to fraud and non-compliance.
+As part of our audit, we have gained insights into the Fund and its business environment and the Fund's risk management in relation to fraud and non-compliance.
 Our procedures included, among other things, assessing the Fund's code of conduct, whistleblowing procedures, incidents register and its procedures to investigate indications of possible fraud and non-compliance.
-Furthermore, we performed relevant inquiries with management, those charged with governance and other relevant functions, such as Internal Audit, Risk Management and Compliance.
-As part of our audit procedures, we:
+Furthermore, we performed relevant inquiries with management, those charged with governance and other relevant functions, such as Internal Audit, Risk Management, Compliance and included correspondence with relevant supervisory authorities and regulators in our evaluation.